1.1 The purpose of this policy is to provide information on the arrangements for managing health and safety at HOS.

 8. Fire safety and emergency evacuation

-8.1 The delegated Health & Safety Officer will be responsible for liaising with Financial Ombudsman Service Facilities Team for ensuring fire risk assessments and control measures are in place.
+8.1 The delegated Health & Safety Officer will be responsible for liaising with the Government Property Agency (GPA) Facilities Team, and Parliamentary and Health Service Ombudsman (PHSO) Facilities Team to ensure fire risk assessments and control measures are in place.

-10.2 If a member of staff believes that their work, or some aspect of it, is putting their wellbeing at risk they should, in the first instance, speak to their manager or the HR & OD Manager.
+10.2 If a member of staff believes that their work, or some aspect of it, is putting their wellbeing at risk they should, in the first instance, speak to their manager or the Head of People.

 11. Health and safety training

-11.2 Compliance health and safety training is mainly provided via the CSL Portal e-learning modules.
-These are:
+Compliance health and safety training is provided via the CSL Portal e-learning modules.
+This includes:

-11.3 The Head of HR will administer and keep records of all those who have successfully completed Health and Safety training.
+The Head of People will ensure that records are kept of all those who have successfully completed Health and Safety training.

 12. Health and safety monitoring

 12.1 HOS will monitor the effectiveness of our response to the requirements of legislation and to regularly check our working areas and working methods.
-This will help to ensure that good safety standards are maintained and will help to identify quickly areas of concern and the action needed to control risks.
+HOS will ensure that there are suitable monitoring arrangements undertaken on a regular basis.
+This will help to ensure that good safety standards are maintained and will help to quickly identify areas of concern and the action needed to control risks.

 12.2 The purpose of monitoring:

-• To enable HOS to identify measures to continually improve its health and safety
+- To enable HOS to identify measures to continually improve its health and safety management.

 12.3 Implementation and operation